mblackhamgw/gwhelpdesk/README.md

   •	A valid internet connection, required to download applcation from github.

-  •	A GroupWise 2014 system.
+  •	A GroupWise 2014 or later system.
 Only tested against GroupWise 2014 SP2 and GroupWise 18.0.1, no testing on prior versions.

 You can get by with a text only install for the OS, but you can do the whole GUI thing if you want.
 After you install, copy the gwhelpdesk_install.py script to the server, then run "python gwhelpdesk_install.py".
 This will install a few needed rpm's, python modules and download gwhelpdesk from github.com